HVLepage/cavep-undc/_docs/site-network/RT09B.md

 At well over 3500m asl the DO readings at T9b fall within the range to be expected.
 It again shows the fall in DO readings as one ascends to the headwaters from T9a.
 The measurements for conductivity and total solids are high and may reflect local geological conditions and weathering processes.
 This is yet to be determined.
 At these levels of conductivity and total solids water quality is not poor.
 The impact of the Yauricocha mine is not known, but it is this section of the catchment where mining is concentrated.

+Between November 2019 and November 2021 but probably during mid-2021, the channel above Punete Huancachi was deepended and the material excavated piled up along the right hand bank for approx. 50 metres above the bridge.
+The deposited material, consequently, also significantly narrowed the channel.

 ### Site Description
 Site T9b lies in the arid temperate zone above the small town of Tomas at 3689m asl.
 It is located in the temperate zone in the upper valley.
 At this point the valley retains a v-shaped profile.
 The classic U-shaped valley profile of glaciated uplands only appears in the uppermost sections of the headwaters and close to Mina Yauricocha.
 The bed load in the river channel is comprised of fluvio-glacial boulders, gravels, and sands.
 The river flow in the Rio Alis here is year-round with discharge at this time perhaps approaching base flow.